NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/step1.md

 | `frontend` | Defines the listener that receives traffic                                  |   |   |   |
 | `backend`  | Defines the cluster of servers                                              |   |   |   |

 These simple building blocks allow for clear, intuitive configurations that can scale to handle a great deal of traffic.
-Advanced techniques, such as redirecting requests, filtering out malicious users, and altering messages as they pass through, fit within this framework.
+Advanced techniques, including redirecting requests, filtering out malicious users, and altering messages as they pass through, fit within this framework.

-Open the *haproxy.cfg* file to the right.
+Open the *haproxy.cfg* file to the right to see an example HAProxy configuration.